andrew/ultimate-awesome/README.md

 - [awesome-numerics](https://github.com/comp-physics/awesome-numerics) - Resources for learning about numerical methods.
 - [awesome-chrome-plugin-recommends](https://github.com/cy920820/awesome-chrome-plugin-recommends) - 📊Select list of Google browser plugins.
 - [awesome-keyboard](https://github.com/Delapouite/awesome-keyboard) - A curated list of awesome resources about configuring and building keyboards.
-- [awesome-fingerprinting](https://github.com/embeddinglayer/awesome-fingerprinting) - A collection of browser fingerprinting projects, research, and resources.
-Intended as a way to aggregate research surrounding the subject.
 - [awesome-L402](https://github.com/Fewsats/awesome-L402) - A curated list of awesome things related to L402 ⚡.
 - [awesome_software_securities](https://github.com/hong6914/awesome_software_securities) - Sites and URLs on software and securities that I hope to learn from you guys.
 - [awesome-complexity](https://github.com/jepemo/awesome-complexity) - A curated list of amazingly awesome Complexity Science resources, courses and shiny things.
 - [awesome-language-learning](https://github.com/jqhoogland/awesome-language-learning) - Awesome resources for learning languages.
-- [awesome-micro-ros-projects](https://github.com/kaiaai/awesome-micro-ros-projects) - A list of awesome micro-ROS projects.
 - [awesome-llama-resources](https://github.com/MIBlue119/awesome-llama-resources) - Just collections  about Llama2.
 - [awesome-machine-learning-atomistic-simulation](https://github.com/m-k-S/awesome-machine-learning-atomistic-simulation) - An overview of literature that discusses the use of machine learning for atomistic simulations.
 - [Data-Structures-Algorithms-Python](https://github.com/MoigeMatino/Data-Structures-Algorithms-Python) - This repository features DSA problems & solutions in Python adapted from structy.net course.
 I created it as a resource to help others enhance their problem-solving skills and build proficiency in Python.
 Whether you're a beginner or a seasoned programmer, this comprehensive guide can help you develop your abilities and excel in your career.